cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 - Arranging for travel and lodging of staff to the alternate site as needed
 - Procures telephone equipment and leased lines as needed
-- Procures alternate communications for teams as needed
+- Procures alternate communications for teams as needed -->

 ### 2.5.8 Security Coordinator (SC)

-The Security Coordinator performs the following duties:

-- Provides training for employees in facility emergency procedures and measures
-- Provides physical security, access control, and safety measures to support recovery effort
-- Cordons off the facility including offices to restrict unauthorized access
-- Coordinates with the building management and the CPC for authorized personnel access
-- Coordinates and manages additional physical security/guards as needed
-- Acts as a liaison with emergency personnel, such as fire and police departments
-- Provides assistance to officials in investigating the damaged facility/site
-- Ensures that data room/center at alternate site has locks (access controls) on the doors
-- Coordinates and secures the transportation of files, reports, and equipment in coordination with the CPC
+{{project.cp_questionnaire.q12sc}}

 ### 2.5.9 Plan Distribution and Availability

-During a disaster situation, the availability of the contingency plan is essential to the success of the restoration efforts.
-The Contingency Plan Team has immediate access to the plan upon notification of an emergency.
-The Contingency Plan Coordinator ensures that a copy of the most current version of the Contingency Plan is maintained at CSP Name&#39;s facility.
-This plan has been distributed to all personnel listed in BAppendix – Key Personnel and Team Member Contact List.

-Contingency Plan Team members are obligated to inform the Contingency Planning Coordinator, if and when, they no longer require a copy of the plan.
-In addition, each recipient of the plan is obligated to return or destroy any portion of the plan that is no longer needed and upon termination from CSP Name.
+{{project.cp_questionnaire.q13}}

 ### 2.5.10 Line of Succession/Alternates Roles

-The CSP Name sets forth an order of succession, in coordination with the order set forth by the organization to ensure that decision-making authority for the [[Information System Name]] ISCP is uninterrupted.
+The CSP Name sets forth an order of succession, in coordination with the order set forth by the organization to ensure that decision-making authority for the {{project.system_info.system_name}} ISCP is uninterrupted.

 In order to preserve the continuity of operations, individuals designated as key personnel have been assigned an individual who can assume the key personnel&#39;s position if the key personnel is not able to perform their duties.
 Alternate key personnel are named in a line of succession and are notified and trained to assume their alternate role, should the need arise.
 The line of succession for key personnel can be found in BAppendix – Key Personnel and Team Member Contact List.

-1. 3Activation and Notification
+# 3 Activation and Notification

-The activation and notification phase defines initial actions taken once the [[Information System Name]] disruption has been detected or appears to be imminent.
+The activation and notification phase defines initial actions taken once the {{project.system_info.system_name}} disruption has been detected or appears to be imminent.
 This phase includes activities to notify recovery personnel, conduct an outage assessment, and activate the ISCP.

-At the completion of the Activation and Notification Phase, key [[Information System Name]] ISCP staff will be prepared to perform recovery measures to restore system functions.
+At the completion of the Activation and Notification Phase, key {{project.system_info.system_name}} ISCP staff will be prepared to perform recovery measures to restore system functions.

 ## 3.1 Activation Criteria and Procedure

-The [[Information System Name]] ISCP may be activated if one or more of the following criteria are met:

-1. The type of outage indicates [[Information System Name]] will be down for more than _Enter Number_ RTO hours.
-2. The facility housing [[Information System Name]] is damaged and may not be available within _Enter Number_ RTO hours
-3. Other criteria, as appropriate.
+{{project.cp_questionnaire.q16}}

 Personnel/roles listed in Table 3‑1 Personnel Authorized to Activate the ISCP are authorized to activate the ISCP.